Blog

 Bringing on any new tool takes time.
 Training is necessary and requires integration with your current system and processes.
 Needless to say, know what you’re getting yourself into before you make a decision.

-Lots of factors come into play when digging through the 3,500 apps to find those that will make an impact on your company.
+Lots of factors come into play when digging through the thousands of apps to find those that will make an impact on your company.
 Be thorough in your research and know how to properly evaluate apps on the AppExchange.